Hospitals hide cancer treatment survival rates from their customers.

 Treatment Outcome Transparency (TOT) allows cancer patients and their doctors to make safe and informed treatment decisions.

-Today, hospitals’ lack of transparency is endangering cancer patients’ lives.
+Today, hospitals’ lack of transparency is endangering cancer patients’ lives and violates their consumer rights.

 Abusing The Honor System

-But the honor system doesn’t work when hospitals hoard invaluable treatment outcome data to compete with each other for patients or are financially motivated to exaggerate the safety benefits of treatments that maximize hospital profits.
+But the honor system doesn’t work when hospitals are run like businesses.
+They have financial motivation hoard data to compete with each other for customers and to exaggerate the safety benefits of treatments that maximize hospital profits.

 Cancer Patients’ Rights